 Research in Nova Scotia

-During Awareness Month in January, notable Nova Scotian researchers and their findings are the focus of our Research Breakfasts in Halifax and Sydney.
+During Awareness Month in January, notable Nova Scotian researchers and their findings are the focus of our Awareness Breakfasts in Halifax and Sydney.

 The Society is also a proud supporter of the Maritime Brain Tissue Bank.
 It's purpose is to collect brain tissues and make them available for researchers in Canada and internationally, who are trying to better understand the causes of dementia.
 Understanding the causes may help us find more effective treatments for dementia in the future.